 Where there is a concern, the DSL will consider the level of risk and decide which agency to make a referral to.
-This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority integrated services team.
+This could include the police or Channel, the government's programme for identifying and supporting individuals at risk of becoming involved with or supporting terrorism, or the local authority integrated services team.